Sign up now to the RGPSA

 Access supports and services to guide your journey to becoming a rural generalist

 By signing on to the rural pathway in South Australia, trainees will be able to access a range of benefits and services that will ensure a supported journey to becoming a rural generalist through either ACRRM or RACGP, that will continue into Fellowship.
-A number of these supports are still in development and will be available shortly.

 Available Medical Students Interns PGY2+ GP Training Fellowed GPs